What to Eat When Pregnant: Complete Nutrition Guide

 - Avocados : Creamy and nutritious, avocados are rich in heart-healthy fats, potassium, folate, vitamin C, and vitamin K. They support foetal brain development and the formation of the baby’s skin and body tissues.

 - Dried Fruit : Dried fruit, like prunes and dates, is a concentrated source of nutrients.
 A small amount gives you iron, folate, fibre, and potassium.
-Doctors recommend prunes for constipation and dates for a smoother labour when consumed in late pregnancy.
+Prunes may help relieve constipation due to fibre content.
+Some small studies suggest date consumption in late pregnancy may support labour outcomes, but evidence is limited and it is not a universal medical recommendation.

 - Water : Hydration is more important than ever during pregnancy.
 Your blood volume increases, and drinking enough water prevents dehydration, constipation, and urinary tract infections (UTIs).